ArhanChaudhary/qter/media/paper/paper.typ

 At every increasing depth level of the IDA\* search tree we explore $18$ times as many nodes.
 We formally call this number the _branching factor_—the average number of child nodes visited by a parent node.
 A few clever observations can reduce the branching factor.

 We observe that we never want to rotate the same face twice.
 For example, if we perform $R$ followed by $R'$, we've just reversed the move done at the previous level of the tree.
 Similarly if we perform $R$ followed by another $R$, we could have simply done $\R2$ straight away.
 In general, any move should not be followed by another move in the same _move class_, the set of all move powers.
 This reduces the branching factor of the child nodes from $18$ for all $18$ moves to $15$.
 Additionally, we don't want to search both $R L$ and $L R$ because they commute, and result in the same net action.
 So, we assume that $R$ (or $\R2, R'$) never follows $L$ (or $\L2, L'$), and in general, we only permit searching distinct commutative move classes strictly in a single order only.
-Move sequences that satisfy these two conditions are called _canonical sequences_—move sequences
+Move sequences that satisfy these two conditions are called _canonical sequences_.
+Canonical sequences are special because these two conditions make it easu to check if a move sequence is redundant.

 What does the second condition reduce our branching factor from $15$ to?
 We start by counting the number of canonical sequences at length $N$, denoted $a_n$, using a recurrence relation.
 We consider the last move of the sequence $M_1$, the second to last move $M_2$, and the third to last move $M_3$.
 The recurrence relation can be constructed by analyzing two cases: